ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-ietf-webtrans-http3.md

 sessions on a single HTTP/3 connection.
 The client MUST NOT open more sessions than indicated in the server SETTINGS parameters.
-The server MUST NOT close the connection if the client opens sessions exceeding this limit, as the client and the server do not have a consistent view of how many streams are open due to the asynchronous nature of the protocol; instead, it MUST reset all of the CONNECT streams it is not willing to process with the `HTTP_REQUEST_REJECTED` status defined in [HTTP3].
+The server MUST NOT close the connection if the client opens sessions exceeding this limit, as the client and the server do not have a consistent view of how many sessions are open due to the asynchronous nature of the protocol; instead, it MUST reset all of the CONNECT streams it is not willing to process with the `HTTP_REQUEST_REJECTED` status defined in [HTTP3].